What is this?

 2 - Digital Marketing

-The User Experience workshop explored the difference between UX and UI, why UX is important and what is good design work.
+The User Experience workshop explored the difference between UX and UI, the importance of both and how to create products that have a great UI.

 General Assembly London

-The world young people find themselves in is rapidly changing with huge opportunities opening up that past generations could have only dreamnt of.
-But with new opportunities comes new challenges.
-YouTube has quickly become a career destination that many young females are engaged in, however, do not have access to, or lack the information and skills needed to make their dreams become a reality. thinkHER ambition partnered with Youtube to develop skillsets needed for a succesful YouTube career.
+The world young women find themselves in is rapidly changing, with huge new opportunities that are not always easily accessible.
+YouTube has quickly become a career destination that many young women are engaged with, however, do not have access to or lack the information and necessary skills needed to make their dreams become a reality. thinkHER ambition partnered with YouTube to help young women understand and develop skill sets needed for a successful YouTube career.

-Students from across London and Kent were introduced to the world of Youtube and learnt about the different jobs available at YouTube.Sessions:
+Young women from across London and Kent were introduced to the world of YouTube and learnt about the different jobs available at YouTube.Sessions:

 1 – Ideation and Content Creation